wandb/docs/docs/guides/hosting/iam/sso.md

 ![](/images/hosting/entra_register_an_application.png)

     - Specify a name, e.g. "Weights and Biases application".
-    - Leave the default account type: "Accounts in this organizational directory only (Default Directory only - Single tenant)".
+    - Leave the default account type: "Accounts in this organizational directory only (Default Directory only - Single tenant)."
 Modify if you need to.
     - Configure Redirect URI as type "Web" with value: `https://YOUR_W_AND_B_URL/oidc/callback`
     - Click "Register."